S.T.A.L.K.E.R.: Setting

-The franchise takes place in an alternate Chernobyl Exclusion Zone (or simply "the Zone"), where a number of classified laboratories were established following the nuclear disaster of 1986.
+The franchise takes place in an alternate Chernobyl Exclusion Zone (or "the Zone"), where a number of classified laboratories were established following the nuclear disaster of 1986.
 Due to the experiments conducted in these laboratories, a second catastrophe occurred in 2006, which caused physical and meteorological phenomena all over the exclusion zone and mutation of local plant and animal life.
-After the second disaster, the Zone grew rich with anomalies — inexplicable phenomena that don't obey the laws of physics or common sense (such as pillars of fire, lightning scatter, whirlwinds that tear everything that falls into them, etc).
+After the second disaster, the Zone grew rich with anomalies — inexplicable phenomena that do not obey the laws of physics.

 The anomalies are causing artifacts to appear, which are items with unique and extraordinary properties such as anti-gravity or radioactivity absorption.
 People who have come to explore the Zone in search of personal enrichment such as artifacts are known as "stalkers".
-Many of them are working on their own, though there are also several organized factions present.
+Many of them are working on their own, though there are several organized factions present.
 The Duty are a paramilitary organization that believes the Zone is a threat to humanity that must be destroyed.
 Conversely, members of the Freedom faction believe the Zone is a gift that should be freely accessible to all people.
-Bandits are wanted criminals and outlaws that have come to the Zone to hide from authorities, while the Clear Sky seek to understand the origins of the Zone.
+Bandits are wanted criminals and outlaws that have come to the Zone to hide from authorities, while the Clear Sky seek to understand the Zone, out of the context that they themselves came out of the scientist group leading the experiments that created it.

 To protect the Zone from intruders, a military checkpoint known as the Cordon was established by the Ukrainian Military Forces.
-The military have an uneasy relationship with stalkers - while official orders are to shoot any trespassers on sight, military personnel are often bribed to look the other way.
+The military have an uneasy relationship with stalkers – while official orders are to shoot any trespassers on sight, military personnel are often bribed to look the other way.
 Additionally, military squads carry out operations in the Zone, such as elimination missions or securing strategic points.
 The most dangerous of the Zone dwellers are other stalkers, particularly a fanatical sect called the Monolith that protects the center of the Zone, and mutants, some of which possess psionic powers.

 The protagonists in the series have different goals and allegiances, but often must work together.
 Typically, every game's primary goal is to reach the center of the Zone, with a number of adventures, dangers, and challenges on the way.

 Plot

 Shadow of Chernobyl (2007)

-In the first game of the series, the player takes on the role of an amnesiac stalker referred to as the "Marked One", tasked with killing another stalker named Strelok.
-During the game, the protagonist uncovers clues to his past and true identity while helping other stalkers and encountering dangerous mutants.
-He also learns about the nature and origins of the Zone by exploring mysterious underground laboratories in the area.
-Shadow of Chernobyl features seven endings which are dependent on multiple factors such as money earned during the game, supporting certain factions, or how much of the protagonist's memory was pieced together.
+In the first game, the player takes on the role of an amnesiac stalker referred to as Mecheniy, or the "Marked One", tasked with killing another stalker named Strelok, or Shooter in Russian language.
+The protagonist uncovers clues to his past and true identity while helping other stalkers and encountering dangerous mutants.
+He learns about the nature and origins of the Zone by exploring mysterious underground laboratories in the area.
+Shadow of Chernobyl features seven endings which are dependent on multiple factors such as money earned, supporting certain factions, or how much of the protagonist's memory was pieced together.